ExchangeUnion/xud-wiki/SimNet-Guide.md

 git clone https://github.com/ExchangeUnion/xud-simnet.git ~/xud-simnet
 ```

-This should create the `xud-simnet` directory under your home directory.
+This should create the `xud-simnet` directory in your home directory.

 ### Setup ~/.bashrc

 To enable access to the scripts please update and source your `.bashrc`:

 ```
+source ~/.bashrc
 source ~/xud-simnet/setup.bash
-source ~/.bashrc
 ```

-Please note that the `setup.bash` script set your `$GOPATH` to `~/xud-simnet/go`.
-All changes from `setup.bash`are temporary and only active for the current terminal session.
+Please note that the `setup.bash` script sets your `$GOPATH` to `~/xud-simnet/go`.
+All changes from `setup.bash` are temporary and only active for the current terminal session.
 You can run

 ```
 echo "source ~/xud-simnet/setup.bash" >> ~/.bashrc